luludak/SeQTO/README.md

 ## Features
 - Support of ONNX models being deployed on CPUs (via ONNX Runtime) and GPUs (via Apache TVM) - including mobile devices.
-- Support of both static and dynamic quantization.
+- Support of both static and dynamic model quantization.
-- Automatic visual profiling of results.
-- Multi-objective Pareto Front profiling, currently supporting accuracy, model size and execution times.
 - Automatic model fetching from the official ONNX Model Hub.
+- Automatic model analysis to determine potentially error-prone layers upon model quantization.
 - Support of chunking runs, allowing the completion of demanding results upon unstable setups (e.g., RPC communication with a mobile GPU).
+- Automatic visual profiling of the generated results.
+- Multi-objective Pareto Front profiling, currently supporting accuracy, model size and execution times.

 ## Installation
 Install necessary packages using `pip`, by doing `pip install -r requirements.txt`.
 Important: the system is tested using `Python 3.10`, which is the recommended version.